yaronn/wopr/misc/more.md

 Note the local viewer does not send anything online and does not require network.

+Tip: Maximize the terminal before viewing the report for best viewing experience

 **View customization**
 When using the online reports, you might need to adjust the slides size based on your font / resolution or use non-xterm terminal. tty.zone supports the following query params: